jpulliza/Argument_Mining/README.md

 [ ] Drawing connections between unique Knowtator Target ID and Callout IDs, which [can then be connected using JavaScript and SVG ](https://gist.github.com/alojzije/11127839)

 ### Word Stacking
 [x] For each word in a document, inidicate whether that has been marked by the annotator as in a call-out, target, or both.
+See arg_words.py for implementation.

 [ ] Add frequency charts for how often each word appears in a category for each annotator